-- Measure: Number of alternative fueling stations within one mile of roadway - Description: This measure identifies the number of alternative fuels stations within one mile of project's roadway limits.
+- Measure: Number of alternative fueling stations within five miles of roadway - Description: This measure identifies the number of alternative fuels stations within one mile of project's roadway limits.
 Higher concentrations of alternative fuel stations within the vicinity of a roadway offer more accessibility to alternative fuel sources. - Measure Categorization and Scoring

-Number of alternative fueling stations within one mile of roadway Score
+Number of alternative fueling stations within five miles of roadway Score

 0-4 0

 5-9 15

 10-14 30

 15-20 45

 20+ 60